elasticio/gspreadsheets/README.md

 Action read spreadsheet.
 This action is based on [Google Spreadsheets API v4](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/get).
 All data structures and limitations are the same to Google API.

+*Note*: Place your table it top left corner to data be processed in right way.

 #### Configuration Fields

 * **Spreadsheet** - (dropdown, required): Spreadsheet name selected from dropdown.